rachel-r-han/rachel-r-han.github.io/fieldwork-archive.md

 Photograph taken in September 2023.
 </p>

-As I walked, my pace unconsciously adjusted.
-The emperor felt powerful yet unreachable.
-Awe accumulated gradually through distance.
-I began to sense that architecture guides emotion step by step — allowing reverence to build while maintaining separation.
+As I walked along the path, my pace gradually slowed.
+The emperor felt powerful yet distant, almost unreachable.
+Awe accumulated quietly along the long approach.
+I began to sense that the architecture was guiding emotion step by step, allowing reverence to build while maintaining a respectful distance.

 ---